webpack-contrib/css-loader/README.md

 ###### `function`

-Allows set different values for the `mode` option based on a filename
+Allows set different values for the `mode` option based on the filename, query or fragment.

 Possible return values - `local`, `global`, `pure` and `icss`.